self-publishing

 In the meantime, I have been seriously plagued with nagging self-doubt about my ability as a writer, as an author.
 I turned my entire headspace upside down over How To Be A Savage, and the lingering fear of rejection grew so intense that I haven’t even done much publicity for this short story collection that I published this summer.
 I’m continuing to drag my feet on finishing Fire and Wind.
 It all goes back to this experience, that stole my joy from having finally begun my publishing journey.

 What really did me in?
-The most damaging thing was the all-too-common worry of neurodivergents everywhere — that I had once again misinterpreted the “rules,” the societal constructs that everybody but me seems to already know, without having to ask, and that had it wrong, not the group.
+The most damaging thing was the all-too-common worry of neurodivergents everywhere — that I had once again misinterpreted the “rules,” the societal constructs that everybody but me seems to already know, without having to ask, and that I had it wrong, not the group.

 Image result for dreams